isabella232/document-services.en/help/usecases/nda.md

 ![Screenshot of the NDA document preview](assets/nda_6.png)

-Adobe Document Services APIs inserts content to create a PDF document.
+Adobe Document Services APIs insert content to create a PDF document.
 Without these tools, you might have to write the code to process Office documents and work with raw PDF file formats.
 With the help of Adobe PDF Services, you can do all of these steps with a single API call.

 Now use [Adobe Sign API](https://www.adobe.io/apis/documentcloud/sign.html) to request signatures on the NDAs and deliver the final, signed document to all parties.
 Adobe Sign notifies you [using a Webhook](https://www.adobe.io/apis/documentcloud/sign/docs.html#!adobedocs/adobe-sign/master/webhooks.md).
 Listening to this webhook, you can fetch the status of the NDA.